slab/quill/guides/building-a-custom-module.md

 ### Wrapping It All Up

 Now let's polish off the module in ES6 and fix a few pesky bugs.
+That's all there is to it!

 <div data-height="772" data-theme-id="23269" data-slug-hash="wWOdXZ" data-default-tab="js" data-embed-version="2" class="codepen"><pre><code>
 class Counter {